-This tutorial walks you through the steps needed to setup and deploy a standalone, single-node Offen instance that is using a local SQLite file as its database backend.
+This tutorial walks you through the steps needed to setup and deploy a standalone, single-node Offen instance that is using SQLite file as its database backend.

 - Running the